lHeidbreder/neon-rules/documentation/decisions_made.md

 Package into different modules all the sets of rules that don't need one another and that don't need to be core rules.

+## Intuitivity over Tailor-made Solutions
+**Not every aspect needs its own special rule.**
+In concept having individual rules for specific cases sounds helpful.
+In practice such rules are often mixed up and confused, or outright ignored.
+So if something is similar *enough*, it should receive the same ruling.